itsnitinr/itsnitinr/README.md

 <h1 align="center">Hi 👋, I'm Nitin</h1>
-<h3 align="center">I'm a computer engineering student 👨🏻‍💻 from Mumbai, India who loves to create for the web 🌐 and mobile 📱.</h3>
+<h3 align="center">I'm a computer engineering student 👨🏻‍💻 from Mumbai, India who loves to create for the web 🌐.</h3>

 - 🔭 I’m currently working on **building websites and native applications**.
 - 🌱 I’m currently learning **VueJS and some intermediate React concepts**